-The time it takes for your dog to learn useful tricks will vary depending on his breed, existing skill level and individual personality.
+The time it takes for your dog to learn useful tricks will vary depending on their breed, existing skill level and individual personality.
 Some dogs can pick up new tricks over a few days, while others take weeks.
-Mastering a complicated, multi-step trick can take months of practice.
+Mastering a complicated, multistep trick can take months of practice.

 Learning should always be fun.
-Reward your dog with a treat he really loves – chicken, cut-up hot dogs, or meaty treats are the most motivating.
+Reward your dog with a treat they really love – chicken, cut-up hot dogs, or meaty treats are the most motivating.
 Stop training when your dog gets frustrated, and take a few steps back next time you start again.
 Dogs learn best when new skills are presented as a game with lots of happy praise.

 Alert You to The Doorbell, Alarm, or Timer

 First, teach your dog how to alert you.
-Encourage your dog to nudge you, and reward him when he does.
-Once he gets the hang of it, start using a command word like “alert.”
+Encourage your dog to nudge you, and reward them when they do.
+Once your dog the hang of it, start using a command word like “alert.”